How to Shrink Your Arduino Projects: Making a Permanent Circuit Board

-6. Check everything is connected properly and click Burn Bootloader > Arduino as ISP command.
+6. Check that everything is connected properly and click Burn Bootloader > Arduino as ISP command.

-7. After a while you will see a message “Done burning bootloader”.
-Then you can upload your codes using the Arduino IDE to your Atmega8 chip
+7. After a while, you will see the message “Done burning bootloader”.
+Then you can upload your codes using the Arduino IDE to your Atmega8 chip.

 8. Try uploading File>Examples>Basics>LED blink sketch to Atmega8 via Arduino and if the LED blinks then your board works properly.

 NOTE: While uploading the sketch via ISP, instead of simply uploading the sketch, select upload using programmer(Ctrl+shift+U).

 9. Unplug the Arduino programmer and plug your standalone Arduino(Atmega8 chip) to an external power supply(5v).

 This is a breadboard version of the programmer.
 Here, you need to make all the connections on the breadboard again and again whenever you want to program your chip.
 So I made a permanent programmer board.